-(get-datum/annotations textual-input-port sfd bfp) returns: see below libraries: (chezscheme)
+(get-datum/annotations textual-input-port sfd bfp)procedurereturns: see belowlibraries: (chezscheme)

-sfd must be a source-file descriptor. bfd must be an exact nonnegative integer and should be the character position of the next character to be read from textual-input-port.
+sfd must be a source-file descriptor. bfp must be an exact nonnegative integer and should be the character position of the next character to be read from textual-input-port.